 Perhaps that’s the effect of his temperament; unforgettable, but untraceable.
-But I can only recall some key moments of getting to know his music, like the PowerPoint presentation I gave about his life my sophomore year of college, or the day I realized that “Duchess” was my favorite song ever while I was seventeen and a junior in high school.
+I can only recall some key moments of getting to know his music, like the PowerPoint presentation I gave about his life my sophomore year of college, or the day I realized that “Duchess” was my favorite song ever while I was a seventeen-year-old junior in high school.

 It's your bicycle bells and you Rembrandt swells

 Your children alive and still breathing

 And your look of loss when you're coming across

 Makes me feel like a thief when you're bleeding

 But where did it all start?
 With most of my obsessions, I have a vivid memory of where the musical infatuation began, and not knowing the exact inception of my admiration for Scott Walker baffles me.
 The man has comforted me during my most formative years, so why can’t I remember?

 It must have been during the peak of my online teen Britpop fandom years (thank you, Tumblr blogs.)
 My Blur and Pulp obsessions naturally steered me into my later love for 60’s Baroque Pop.
 Scott also produced one of my favorite Pulp albums, We Love Life, and it is clear that the flamboyant Jarvis Cocker learned more than just a thing or two from him.
 But his influence can be heard elsewhere too, lingering in the melodies of chamber pop revivalists and the explorations of the art rockers of today.